Here's a list of common mesothelioma treatments:

 Supportive care

-Your healthcare provider may suggest treatments that help ease your symptoms but don’t treat the cancer.
+Your doctor may suggest treatments that help ease your symptoms but don't treat the cancer.
 These are often used along with other treatments that do treat the cancer.
 Some examples are medicine to control nausea and radiation therapy to shrink a tumor that's causing breathing problems.

-Your healthcare provider may suggest using only supportive care if they believe that treatment is likely to do you more harm than good.
+Your doctor may suggest using only supportive care if they believe that treatment is likely to do you more harm than good.
 It can help you feel better.